 Good oral health habits can help you stay out of the hospital, be healthier, and save money, especially if you have a condition that’s affected by oral health.
 Researchers found preventive dental care can save businesses and their employees thousands of dollars by improving total health and reducing medical claims.

 In the video below, Dr. Stefanie Park, HMSA’s chief medical officer, discusses the findings of a recent Mayo Clinic study that validated the importance of programs like Oral Health for Total Health.

-HMSA members who are enrolled in Oral Health for Total Health receive condition-specific, enhanced dental benefits that are valued at more than $1,000.
-These benefits are covered 100% with no out-of-pocket expenses when members see a participating provider.
-The benefits don’t count toward the calendar year maximum and there are no waiting periods.
+Eligible employees enrolled in Oral Health for Total Health receive additional, condition-specific dental benefits valued at more than $1,000.
+These benefits are covered 100% with no out-of-pocket expenses when members see a participating dentist.
+The benefits don’t count toward the calendar year maximum, and there are no waiting periods.
 The program includes member education and ties dental into HMSA care coordination programs.

 When you offer your employees medical and dental plans from HMSA, we can automatically enroll eligible employees who may otherwise not enroll.
 Automatic enrollment into a medical-dental integration program like Oral Health for Total Health (which is based on medical claims) is key to realizing cost savings.
 Our medical and dental plans work together, so we can identify high-risk members and proactively help them understand and use the program’s services.

 Employees who have only an HMSA dental plan and those who are pregnant can self-enroll.

 We encourage you to help your employees understand the value of this program so that those who can benefit most from it can get on the road to better total health.

 Have an eligible medical condition?
 Enroll now and receive additional dental benefits that can improve your overall health.